zoisite-rb/zoisite-rb/guides/source/testing.md

 order.

 When a test fails you are presented with the corresponding backtrace.
-By default, Rails filters the backtrace and will only print lines relevant to your application.
+By default, Zoisite filters the backtrace and will only print lines relevant to your application.
 This eliminates noise and helps you to focus on your code.
 However, in situations when you want to see the full backtrace, set the `-b` (or `--backtrace`) argument to enable this behavior: